aitomatic/dana/docs/README.md

 - `AgentProgress`: For reporting task progress
 - `AgentConfig` and `LLMConfig`: For configuration management
 - `StateManager`: Manages agent state, observations, and messages

-### Capabilities (`dxa.core.capability`)
-Capabilities are modular features that can be added to any agent to extend its functionality:
-- Memory management: Handles storage and retrieval of agent experiences and knowledge
-- Expertise domains: Defines areas of specialized knowledge and skills
-- Core reasoning abilities: Provides basic cognitive functions like planning and decision-making
-- Custom capability extensions: Allows for adding new specialized abilities

-### I/O (`dxa.core.io`)
-I/O handlers manage all communication between the agent and its environment:
-- Text-based interfaces: For command-line and chat interactions
-- API endpoints: For web service integration
-- File system operations: For reading and writing files
-- Custom I/O handlers: For specialized communication needs

-### Resources (`dxa.core.resource`)
-Resources provide access to external tools and services:
-- Database connections: For persistent storage
-- Search engine integrations: For accessing external knowledge
-- IoT device interfaces: For interacting with physical devices
-- Inter-agent communication: For coordinating with other agents

 ## Examples